-Use sealed trucks covered with a shrink-wrap when transporting demolition materials to limit the dispersion of fine particles in the air and to avoid exposure to rain or snow Adopt a work method that minimizes dust and oxide emissions and/or motor vehicle exhausts.
-If necessary, control of dust emissions from the work can be done by water spraying, containment equipment and, if necessary, another type of dust suppressant that complies with the BNQ 2410-300 standard.
-During excavation, monitor the site to limit dust plumes and take action if necessary Cover piles of fine materials or other materials with a cloth to avoid dispersion by the wind Noises and vibrations Schedule particularly noisy work during normal working hours and in accordance with municipal requirements, i.e. from 7:00 a.m. to 7:00 p.m.
+Cover piles of fine materials or other materials with a cloth to avoid dispersion by the wind.

+Noises and vibrations

+Schedule particularly noisy work during normal working hours and in accordance with municipal requirements, i.e. from 7:00 a.m. to 7:00 p.m.

 Avoid engine idling as much as possible.

-Limit the use of engine braking to a minimum when transporting equipment and materials and comply with applicable regulations.
-As much as possible, avoid the slamming of the truck bed panel Use and maintain motorized equipment in good working order (mufflers and other noise reduction systems).
-Truckers will respect the Highway Safety Code and speed limits.
+Use and maintain motorized equipment in good working order (mufflers and other noise reduction systems).

+Water quality

-When breaking rock during dredging operations, install a curtain of air bubbles to reduce underwater noise disturbance.
-Water quality For work above the Higher High Water Large Tide (HHWLT), implement effective measures to limit the release of sediment from the work site into the aquatic environment and ensure their maintenance (e.g., sediment barriers, berms, sediment traps, sedimentation basins, temporary stabilization of slopes, detour of water to vegetated areas).
-Measures must remain effective during temporary closure of the work site and during periods of high water or heavy rainfall For interventions planned below the level of the HHWLT, and when applicable, carry out these interventions when the work area is flooded (e.g.: following the tides) and stabilize the site before the tide returns During dredging operations, install a turbidity curtain in the harbor and ensure its effectiveness.
+Implement effective measures to limit the release of sediment from the work site into the aquatic environment and ensure their maintenance (e.g., sediment barriers, berms, sediment traps, sedimentation basins, temporary stabilization of slopes, detour of water to vegetated areas).
+Measures must remain effective during temporary closure of the work site and during periods of high water or heavy rainfall.

+For interventions planned below the level of the HHWLT, prioritize their interventions in exposed areas at low tide when possible.
+Stabilize the site before the tide returns.

 Dispose of excavated material outside of the HHWLT.
-If required, contain or stabilize these materials (e.g., impermeable cover, sediment barrier) in order to prevent sediment from entering the aquatic environment For machinery that will come into contact with surface water, use a biodegradable HF lubricating oil No debris from the demolition of infrastructures will be thrown into the water.
-Any floating debris from the work must be immediately recovered and removed from the water.
-In addition, debris must be stored more than 30 meters from the water so that it cannot be carried by the wind Avoid any sudden movement of machinery during work in the water in order to avoid clouds of suspended solids (SS) Workers must be made aware of the need to avoid unnecessarily suspending sediments in the bed of the aquatic environment during work by making sudden movements or by levelling the bottom by pivoting the bucket/machinery During dredging, in the event of a significant cloud of turbidity dispersing outside the work area, slow down dredging activities or space out the dredging periods in time Do not allow machinery to circulate in the water Mark out and limit to a strict minimum the circulation of machinery in the event that it must pass below the level of the HHWLT when the area is exposed Stop activities when weather conditions deteriorate (strong winds, storms) to prevent the dispersion or suspension of materials outside the work area Depositing rocks and/or materials as close to the bottom as possible rather than dropping them from the surface and minimizing the rate of deposition Use dredging equipment that minimizes resuspension of sediment Respect the limits of the dredging area Interrupt dredging operations when severe weather conditions are anticipated or occurring to avoid dispersal of sediments outside the work area.
-In the case of mechanical dredging, select a cycle time that reduces the upward velocity of the excavator loaded through the water column and use a clamshell bucket as tight as possible or a mechanical dredge with a tight bucket.
+If required, contain or stabilize these materials (e.g., impermeable cover, sediment barrier) in order to prevent sediment from entering the aquatic environment.

+For machinery that will come into contact with surface water, use a biodegradable HF lubricating oil.

+Avoid any sudden movement of machinery during work in the water in order to avoid clouds of suspended solids.

+Workers must be made aware of the need to avoid unnecessarily suspending sediments in the bed of the aquatic environment during work by making sudden movements or by levelling the bottom by pivoting the bucket/machinery.

+Do not allow machinery to circulate in the water.

+Limit to a strict minimum the circulation of machinery in the event that it must pass below the level of the HHWLT when the area is exposed.

+Interrupt work when difficult weather conditions (e.g.: strong winds, storm, etc.) are anticipated or occur in order to avoid dispersion of sediment outside the work area.

+Depositing rocks and/or materials as close to the bottom as possible rather than dropping them from the surface and minimizing the rate of deposition.

 Machinery shall not be stored within 30 m of the shoreline or a watercourse, nor shall it be operated on the beds of water bodies.

-Vehicle maintenance, refueling and storage of fuel or other hazardous materials shall be done, as much as possible, at a minimum distance of 30 metres from the shore.
+Vehicle maintenance, refueling and storage of fuel or other hazardous materials shall be done, as much as possible, at a minimum distance of 30 meters from the shore.
 If this distance cannot be respected, containment measures must be applied.

 Keep the number of hydrocarbon tanks for refueling machinery to a minimum.
-Install fixed, above-ground tanks in accordance with current regulations, capable of collecting and passively containing 150% of the nominal capacity Ensure that machinery is clean and free of leaks.
+Install fixed, above-ground tanks in accordance with current regulations, capable of collecting and passively containing 150% of the nominal capacity.

+Ensure that machinery is clean and free of leaks.

 Cleaning, maintenance and refueling of machinery, as well as storage of hydrocarbons and other products, must be done more than 30 m from the watercourse in order to prevent the introduction of deleterious substances into the water.
-When weather conditions deteriorate (e.g., high winds, storms), stop work to prevent the dispersion of resuspended material from the work Use of CCA treated wood Require that CCA-treated wood has undergone a chromotropic acid test to verify that the product is properly fixed Require treated wood to be delivered under covers.